 Innovation for a Permanent Solution

 On behalf of the Bendigo community, DELWP is working on a long term solution to the issue of rising groundwater in Bendigo.
-DELWP invites industry, academia, community organisations and the general public to submit their ideas for sustainable, long term treatment and funding options for the groundwater issue.
+In late 2017, DELWP invited industry, academia, community organisations and the general public to submit their ideas for sustainable, long term treatment and funding options for the groundwater issue.
+Submissions closed in late February 2018.

 The interim solution will be in place until a permanent solution is operational in 2021.